res antiqua.

 Separately, ideated and pitched the H-Van mobile espresso program at La Colombe — a vintage Citroën H van reimagined as a moving cafe, built for culture, not marketing.
 It became a fixture at underground activations like the Red Hook Criterium.
 Ralph Lauren recognized the concept, acquired it, painted it green, and made it Ralph's Coffee by Ralph Lauren on Fifth Avenue.
 The original cafe is still in service at Rockefeller Center.

-Over a decade ago, before wider recognition, I commissioned Devon Turnbull’s first commercial speaker installation: Jazz Kissa-style horns for a cafe project on 4th and Lafayette.
+Over a decade ago, before wider recognition, I commissioned Devon Turnbull's first jazz kissa-style speaker installation: horns for a cafe project on 4th and Lafayette.

-Music isn’t background.
-It’s architecture — it creates the environment that can make or break an experience.
-It’s culture.
+Music isn't background.
+It's architecture — it creates the environment that can make or break an experience.
 A room designed around how it sounds and feels, not just how it looks.

-My father: a musician and my mother: Japanese.
 After spending time in Japan, Jazz Kissa culture resonated with me — and I wanted it to be a natural extension in the third New York project I was designing.
 Devon shared the affinity for old and new world, traditional vintage Japanese speaker systems using vintage Altec Lansing horns — pairing a beautiful aesthetic with a warm sound that fills the room.
+Artisan craftsman Zach Gebel collaborated in the fabrication of the speaker cabinets.

 "World's Most Seductive Shrines to Coffee."